Tochemey/distcache/README.md

 [![codecov](https://codecov.io/gh/Tochemey/distcache/graph/badge.svg?token=0eS0QphVUH)](https://codecov.io/gh/Tochemey/distcache)
 [![GitHub go.mod Go version](https://badges.chse.dev/github/go-mod/go-version/Tochemey/distcache)](https://go.dev/doc/install)

-DistCache is a Distributed Read-Through Cache Engine built in [Go](https://go.dev/).
+`DistCache` is a Distributed Read-Through Cache Engine built in [Go](https://go.dev/).

 A Distributed Read-Through Cache is a caching strategy where cache sits between the application and the data source, automatically fetching and storing data when requested.
 If data is not in the cache (cache miss), it retrieves it from the primary data source (e.g., database, API), stores it in the cache, and serves it to the client.
 This approach reduces direct database queries, improves response times, and enhances system scalability.

-DistCache has been built to be scalable and high available.
-With DistCache, you can instantly create a fast, scalable, distributed system across a cluster of computers.
+`DistCache` was built to be scalable and high available.
+With `DistCache`, you can instantly create a fast, scalable, distributed system across a cluster of computers.
+`DistCache` caching engine is powered by the battle-tested [group cache](https://github.com/groupcache/groupcache-go).

 ## Table Of Content